Raven (game show): Series 1–10

 This format of the show features three groups of six warriors who compete in various challenges over the course of three (broadcast) weeks.
 Each group features for 5 days, and after the second day, the warrior with the fewest lives and rings must face the Way of the Warrior, an elimination challenge deciding whether they would continue to the next day or not.
 Only two warriors in each week go through to compete in the final week of the quest, where one becomes the Ultimate Warrior.

 Each warrior starts out with a number of lives, represented by feathers on a standard.
 The number of lives started was 7 from Series 1–3, and this changed to 9 lives from Series 4–10.
-From series 5, contestants with a full number of lives intact could gain further lives with 9 rings, whereas they couldn’t beforehand.
+From Series 5, warriors with a full number of lives intact could gain further lives with 9 rings, whereas they couldn't beforehand.
 Warriors also received symbolic emblems that follow them throughout their quest (Sun, Mountain, Tree, Wave, Cloud, and Moon).
 Losing any challenge meant the loss of a life, but these could be won back, by winning at least 7 (Series 2–3), later 9, gold rings, although in Series 1, the final day's challenges were played to win back lives.
 To lose all lives from a standard meant the warrior would be automatically eliminated from the process, though this never occurred.

 At the end of days 1–4 (Series 1, Series 7 final week), days 2–4 (Series 2–10 heats, Series 4–6 final week), and 5 in the final weeks in Series 2–3, 8–10, the warrior with the fewest lives and rings must face the Way of the Warrior, a complex and difficult series of obstacles that only four warriors, (Ishal, Varna, Worjo and Kinsa), have ever completed.
 Only in Series 1 that warriors volunteer to do the challenge but in the first day, no-one was sent home.
 Should a warrior reach the portal at the end of the Way of the Warrior, they will be admitted through to the next day of the quest, and the task must then fall upon the next warrior with the fewest lives and rings.
 This process continues until somebody is eliminated.
 If there was a tie on lives and rings, a drawing of feathers decides which one would face the challenge, that warrior being the one who picked the black feather.